mdavids/rfc/content/draft-davids-forsalereg-07.md

 _for-sale.example.com.
 IN TXT "v=FORSALE1;fcod=XX-NGYyYjEyZWY"
 ```

-See (#contentlimits) for additional recommendations.

 If no TXT records at a leaf node contain a valid version tag, processors **MUST** consider the node name invalid and discard it.

+See (#contentlimits) for additional content limitations.

-## Content tag type definitions {#tagdefs}
+## Content Tag Type Definitions {#tagdefs}

 <!-- TODO: see https://datatracker.ietf.org/doc/html/rfc6376#section-3.2 and https://datatracker.ietf.org/doc/html/rfc6376#section-3.6
 and https://datatracker.ietf.org/doc/html/rfc7489#section-6.1 -->

-The following content tags are defined as valid content tags:
+The following content tags are defined as valid content tags.

+See (#guidelines) for operational guidelines.

 <!-- author tip: there are two spaces behind the content tag, to enforce a new line -->
 ### fcod=